CioanaDiana/sortingproject/README.md

-I am genuinely unable to use the uvt account to push so it was pushed from one of my other github accounts.
-I spent well over 5 hours attemping to fix this with no luck
+I am genuinely unable to use the uvt account to push so the large files were pushed from one of my other github accounts that refuses to leave no matter how many configs and logins i change.
+I spent well over 5 hours attemping to fix this with no luck.
+Other pushes will use the regular account as long as they aren't folders/large files